carlosedp/Reason-MPKMini-Remote/readme.md

 David Antliff, Pitchblende Ltd., <david@pitchblende.co.nz>
 Carlos Eduardo, SP/Brazil, <carlosedp@gmail.com>

+**This remote script has been added to Reason 8.3 by Propellerhead Software.
+Now Reason detects the MPK Mini controller natively.**

 The latest version supports:

 Compatible with Reason 8 but may work with previous versions too.